Zeblon Vilakazi

-Zeblon Zenzele Vilakazi FRS (born 3 April 1969) has been Vice Chancellor of the Wits University in Johannesburg, South Africa since 1 January 2021.
-Professor Vilakazi is a nuclear physicist.
+Zeblon Zenzele Vilakazi FRS (born 3 April 1969) is a South African nuclear physicist and university administrator currently serving as Vice-Chancellor and Principal of Wits University in Johannesburg, South Africa.
 Prior to his promotion, he was Vice-Principal and Deputy Vice-Chancellor for Research and Postgraduate Studies.

-He speaks French, German, Russian, Xhosa, Zulu, Siswati (Mother tongue), Sesotho, Afrikaans and English.
+Vilakazi speaks French, German, Russian, Xhosa, Zulu, Siswati (mother tongue), Sesotho, Afrikaans and English.

-Early life
+Early life and education

 Vilakazi was born in Katlehong, Ekurhuleni, as the youngest of a family of eight.
 His mother was a housewife, and his father ran a small shop in the community.

 He was one of the first students from Africa to conduct PhD research at the European Centre for Nuclear Research (CERN) in Geneva, Switzerland.
 This was followed by a National Research Foundation postdoctoral fellowship at CERN.

 Career

 After conducting his doctoral research at the European Centre for Nuclear Research (CERN) in Geneva, Switzerland, he returned to South Africa and became a lecturer at the University of Cape Town, where he was instrumental in establishing South Africa’s first experimental high-energy physics research group focusing on the development of the High-level Trigger for the CERN-ALICE experiment at the Large Hadron Collider.

-He joined the University of the Witwatersrand in January 2014 as the Deputy Vice-Chancellor: Research and Postgraduate Affairs and was promoted to the position of Vice-Principal in April 2020.
+Vilakazi joined the University of the Witwatersrand in January 2014 as the Deputy Vice-Chancellor: Research and Postgraduate Affairs and was promoted to the position of Vice-Principal in April 2020.
+He was appointed Vice Chancellor and Principal of Wits University in 2021, and his appointment was renewed for a second and final five-year term starting January 2026.

 He is a Fellow of the African Academy of Sciences.
 He was elected a Fellow of the Royal Society (FRS) in May 2022.